-Ghana has secured sufficient resources for the essential anti-malarial commodities required to sustain coverage in 2021 and has distributed sufficient numbers of LLINs and carried out IRS sufficient to achieve 100% operational coverage of the targeted at risk population.
-The country has carried out insecticide resistance monitoring since 2015 and has reported the results to WHO.
+Ghana has secured sufficient resources for the essential anti-malarial commodities required to sustain coverage in 2022 and has distributed sufficient numbers of LLINs and carried out IRS sufficient to achieve 100% operational coverage of the targeted at risk population.
+The country has carried out insecticide resistance monitoring since 2015 and has reported the results to WHO and has carried out drug resistance testing since 2018 and has reported the results to WHO.
 Ghana has scaled up coverage of iCCM.
-The country is also showing leadership in malaria control through its participation in the High Burden High Impact approach.
+The country is also showing leadership in malaria control through its participation in the High

+Burden High Impact approach.
 Ghana has also launched its Zero Malaria Starts with Me campaign.
 Ghana has decreased the estimated malaria incidence and mortality rates by more than 40% since 2015.